QuickBooks Online – Useful things to know

 How customers are matched

-When an invoice is created, Quotient first searches QuickBooks for a customer with a matching display name.
+When an invoice is created from an accepted quote, Quotient first searches QuickBooks for a customer with a matching display name*.

 If no matching display name is found, Quotient will try and match to a QuickBooks customer by Company, then First/Last names before creating a new customer.